kyouryuukunn/renpy-ActionEditor3/README.md

  English Document
 ================

- This script adds to Ren'py the ability to adjust and view transform properties of images and camera by in-game Action Editor, Image Viewer and Sound Viewer.
+ This script adds Ren'py the ability to adjust and view transform properties of images and camera by in-game Action Editor, Image Viewer and Sound Viewer.
  Many warpers and useful functions intended to be used in function statements in ATL are also added.